aws-samples/amazon-sagemaker-experiments-dvc-demo/sagemaker-studio-dvc-image/README.md

 # Role in your account to be used for SMI.
 Modify as required.
 export ROLE_ARN=<the-existing-sagemaker-studio-execution-role-arn>
 ```

+Please ensure that the ROLE_ARN you are using has the right permissions.
+TODO: provide the list of permissions needed.

 ```bash
 aws --region ${REGION} sagemaker create-image \